-Additional recommendations from the AHA include following a Mediterranean-style diet by eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, trans fat, added sugars and alcohol.
-This eating pattern includes a moderate amount of healthy monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.
+Mediterranean-style eating plans are similarly associated with improved heart health.
+This includes eating more fruits, vegetables, whole grains and seafood while limiting saturated fat, trans fat, added sugars and alcohol.
+It also includes a moderate amount of healthy monounsaturated and polyunsaturated fats found in oils such as canola and olive oils.